ldzzz/kackers-fin-announcer/README.md

 `.deploy/docker-compose.yml` is reading the environment variables from the `.deploy/.env`.
 You need to create this file and place it within `.deploy`.
 Take a look at `example.env` or `.devcontainer/.env` as a reference.

-To deploy the bot run `docker compose -f .deploy/docker-compose.yml up`
+To deploy the bot run `docker compose -f .deploy/docker-compose.yml up -d`